hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 188      break;//exit loop
 ```

-The other sensors and actuators work in a similarly.
+The other sensors and actuators work similarly.

 ## Step 5 Set up  Node-MCU and humidity sensor.